-The proposed bill establishes the New Mexico Property Insurance Program Association Board to oversee the FAIR Plan Act, which aims to provide property and commercial property insurance to individuals unable to secure coverage in the regular market.
-The bill introduces new definitions related to the FAIR Plan, outlines the composition and responsibilities of the board, and sets forth requirements for insurance policies under the FAIR Plan.
-Key provisions include the establishment of premium rates that are fair and actuarially sound, the creation of a plan of operation that details coverage limits and underwriting standards, and the authority for the board to collect fees from member insurers to maintain program solvency.
+The bill establishes the New Mexico Property Insurance Program Association Board to oversee the FAIR Plan Act, which aims to provide property and commercial property insurance to individuals unable to secure coverage in the regular market.
+It introduces new definitions related to the FAIR Plan, outlines the composition and duties of the board, and sets forth requirements for insurance policies under the FAIR Plan.
+The board will consist of nine members with diverse expertise, including actuarial science, climate science, and consumer advocacy, and will be responsible for creating a FAIR plan that ensures premium rates are fair and actuarially sound.

 Statutes affected: